Hofknecht/SystemTrayMenu/README.md

 **Which options are there to control the behavior via taskbar item?**

-By default, the 'Show in Taskbar' option is true,
+By default, the 'Show in Taskbar' option is activated, which means there is shown an active form in the taskbar which can be used to open and close the menu via activate and deactivate event, e.g. also via Alt + Tab.

 ![2022-02-06 15_35_02-Window](https://user-images.githubusercontent.com/52528841/152685888-1b746858-dd45-41ab-a082-da7710298c74.png)

-which means there is shown an active form in the taskbar which can be used to open and close the menu via activate and deactivate event, e.g. also via Alt + Tab

 You can switch off the option.
-If the shortcut is then pressed via the taskbar item, we need longer to show the menu (because we have to start an extra process which tells the first to open).
+If the shortcut is pressed then via the taskbar item, we need more time to show the menu (because we have to start an extra process which tells the first to open).
 You can also use the argument -r to set the behavior of the menu to always be restarted when you click on the taskbar item:
 'Shift' + 'Right click' on the taskbar item.
 Select 'Properties'.
 Add argument ' -r':